 Polymorphism, Subclasses, and Interfaces

-flexjson.JSONDeserializer.use(String, ClassLocator) have access to the intermediate form of the object as a Map.
+flexjson.JSONDeserializer.use(String, ClassLocator) has access to the intermediate form of the object as a Map.
 Given the Map at the object path the ClassLocator figures out which Class Flexjson will bind the parameters into that object.

 Let's take a look at how this can be done using our Hero class.
 All Heros have a list of super powers.
 These super powers are things like X Ray Vision, Heat Vision, Flight, etc. Each super power is represented by a subclass of SuperPower.
 If we serialize a Hero without class information embedded we'll need a way to figure out which subclass to instantiate when we deserialize.
 In this example I'm going to use a Transformer during serialization to strip off the package on the class attribute.
 This is not normally how you might do this, but I'm being lazy and doing a quick example.